 Lakes, Mountains, and Desert

 Lakes, mountains, and deserts.
-We made a big move through Utah since our last update.
-We were worried about the onset of winter.
-Not anymore.
-We are now in the desert and it is plenty warm (hot).
+Since our last update, we have made a big move through Utah.
+We were worried about the onset of winter, but not anymore.
+We are now in the desert, and it is plenty warm (hot).

 Winter can come at any time in the higher elevations in Utah.
-For the last two weeks, winter was our expectation and it the reason we departed Heber City and made a one-day dash to Saint George.
-If it was earlier in the fall, we would have stopped, at least once or maybe two or three times to visit different areas.
-We escaped the cold weather, which is threatening the northern Rocky Mountain states starting tomorrow.
-Now we are at the very north edge of the desert.
+For the last two weeks, winter has been our expectation, and it is the reason we departed Heber City and made a one-day dash to Saint George.
+If it was earlier in the fall, we would have stopped at least once or maybe two or three times to visit different areas.
+We escaped the cold weather threatening the northern Rocky Mountain states starting tomorrow.
+Now, we are at the very north edge of the desert.

-As anyone can see, lakes mountains, and deserts have been a running theme in our travels.
+As anyone can see, lakes,, mountains, and deserts have been a running theme in our travels.
 Our last two travel posts have been about lakes and mountains.
-Here are links quick links; Stunning Big Sky and Quiet at the Lake.
-It is also true that for the last three years our travels start and end in the desert.
+Here are quick links: Stunning Big Sky and Quiet at the Lake.
+It is also true that for the last three years, our travels have started and ended in the desert.

 Hyrum Lake